Chethan-Babu-stack/cv-scientist-study-guide/linux/index.md

-# Essential Linux Commands for Interviews (Updated)
+# Essential Linux Commands for Interviews

-This guide covers the most important Linux commands commonly asked about in technical interviews—particularly useful for data engineers, ML/AI engineers, and system developers.
+This guide covers the most important Linux commands useful for data engineers, ML/AI engineers, and system developers.

 ---